hackclub/OnBoard/projects/Kara's Project/README.md

 <!-- How much is it going to cost? -->
 $46.41
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->
 I used a tool called ErgoGen which defined the layout in JavaScript.
-This tool generated the initial pcb layout based on the positions of all the key switches, diodes, and the arduino pro micro.
-This means I don't have a schematic file because the nets were generated from the ergogen configuration.
-The ergogen configuration is in the keyboard.js file.
+This tool generated the initial PCB layout based on the positions of all the key switches, diodes, and the arduino pro micro.
+This means I don't have a schematic file because the nets were generated from the ErgoGen configuration.
+The ErgoGen configuration is in the keyboard.js file.